Sistine Chapel Tickets And Tours

 • Collection of contemporary religious art: Throughout 55 rooms you will find about 800 works by artists such as Chagall, Dalí, Gauguin, Kandinsky or Van Gogh, something I definitely did not expect to find in the Vatican.

-• Museo Pio-Clementino: There are several rooms dedicated to the exhibition of Greek and Roman sculptures, some of them very famous like the Apollo of Belvedere, the Apoxymene or the Aphrodite of Cnido.
-I especially recommend you to take a walk here.
+• Museo Pio-Clementino: There are several rooms dedicated to the exhibition of Greek and Roman sculptures, some of them very famous such as the Apollo of Belvedere, the Apoxymen or the Aphrodite of Cnido.
+I highly recommend you to take a walk here.

 • Gregorian Egyptian Museum: Here are kept archaeological remains and works of art from Egyptian, Assyrian, Mesopotamian and other ancient cultures, mainly from Hadrian's Villa in Tivoli.